IleanaDanielescu/myBlog/README.md

 In sendNotifications, all subscribers are taken from the database.
 Method getNotificationStrategies is called for each subscriber.
 It decides which type of notification (SMS or email) will be sent.

-The implementations for each type of notification is not implemented.
+The functionality for each type of notification is not implemented.
 It only writes log containing information regarding article and notification type.